prashantp22/password-generator/README.md

 # password-generator

+## Discription
-## A user can create a random password based one the criterias they have set from the alert prompts.
+A user can create a random password based one the criterias they have set from the alert prompts.

 ## User Story